YuanqingLee/ERLDK/README.md

 # ERLDK
 multimodal emotion recognition model for conversational videos based on reinforcement learning and domain knowledge

 This is the open access code for the paper: Real-Time Video Emotion Recognition based on Reinforcement Learning and Domain Knowledge, which has been published online on April 12, 2021.
-This paper can be download from https://ieeexplore.ieee.org/document/9400391.
+This paper can be downloaded from https://ieeexplore.ieee.org/document/9400391.

 Here's the abstract.